Bing Visual Search vs Google Lens

 Bing Visual Search

-• Identifying objects in images
+• Research objects or landmarks via images

 Google Lens